Help with new Complaint Filing System

-- If you click on "Search Complaints", you get a form to enter an address (or address range) or Case Number.
+- If you click on "Search Complaints", you get a form to enter an address (or address range) or a Case Number.
 Entering either an address or a case number and "Search" brings up a display of either all cases for that address or the one case requested.
-When you select a specific case and display it, click on "Record Info" and select "Processing Status" to see list of actions, or "Attachments" to see copies of correction notices, citation, hearing results, lien letters, and (hopefully soon) photos taken by the inspector.
+When you select a specific case and display it, click on "Record Info" and select "Processing Status" to see list of actions, or "Attachments" to see copies of correction notices, citations, hearing results, lien letters, and (hopefully soon) photos taken by the inspector.
 (These photos were previously there but removed for some strange reason.)
 See at bottom for instructions.

 - If you click on the "Constituent Complaint" radio button and then "Continue", the complaint entry form comes up as follows:

 One alternative is to look up the address or parcel on MyNeighborhood or SDAT, find the tax ID number, and enter that into the "Parcel" section of the form here.

 Although the form states that "You must include your name, phone number, and email address to file a complaint", it seems that one can enter bogus info and it will still be dealt with.
 But they already have the info if you logged-in.

 Instead of clicking on "Select from Account", one can select "Add New" and enter other info.
 I use "Any Person", "410-555-1212", and an e-mail that comes to me but can't be identified.